Reema qualified as a solicitor in 2010 and advises both employers and senior employees on all areas of employment law.

 Recent matters include:

-Reema is mentioned as a Key Lawyer in Legal 500 2023 for Commercial Litigation and is part of the team which is described:
+Reema is mentioned as a Key Lawyer in Legal 500 2023 and 2024 for Commercial Litigation and is part of the team which is described:

 Reema's latest articles are shown below.